rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

 # Motor layouts

-The desired mixer can be chosen by setting the the "MIXER" parameter to the following values:
+The desired mixer can be chosen by setting the the `MIXER` parameter to the following values:

 | # | Mixer |
 |---|---------|